VincentWei/MiniGUI/README.md

     $ ./configure --help

-## NEW FEATURES IN VERSION 3.4.x
+## NEW FEATURES IN VERSION 4.0.x

-We introduce some new features in MiniGUI Version 3.4.x:

-  * The font and UNICODE related APIs are tuned or enhanced, in order to support HybridOS Foundation C++ Library.
+In this version, we enhanced and tuned the APIs related to text rendering. in order to support HybridOS Foundation C++ Library.

+* MiniGUI now provides complete APIs for Unicode characters process.
+  These APIs conform to Unicode 12.0.

+* MiniGUI also provides new APIs to lay out, shape, and render glyphs from complex and mixed scripts, such as Arabic, Thai, and Indic.

+* We tuned and optimized MiniGUI's logical and device font interfaces to suppor the new features above.

+* We introduced Slice Memoroy Allocator for fast concurrent memory chunk allocation.

 For more information, please refer to RELEASENOTES.md file.